International Economics, Trade and Development

 INTS 100/ECON 100 : Principles of Economics

-This course provides a survey of economics principles within both microeconomics and macroeconomics.
+This course provides a survey of economic principles within both microeconomics and macroeconomics.
 It introduces students to the basic economic concepts that are fundamental to understanding economic observations in daily life, such as supply, demand, price, market equilibrium, national income, unemployment, inflation, economic growth, international trade, and so on.
 Through discussions of contemporary economic issues and policies, students will learn how households and firms make decisions under certain economic systems, how individual markets and the national and international economy operate, and how government policies affect economic outcomes.

 Units